More storms expected today; flood watch in effect | WTOP News

-Another round of severe weather is expected for the D.C. area Wednesday afternoon, after Tuesday’s storms brought heavy rain and at least one tornado.
+Another round of severe weather arrived in parts of the D.C. area ahead of Thursday morning just days after storms brought heavy rain and two tornadoes to the region.

-A flood watch will be in effect for the D.C. area from 3 p.m.
-Wednesday to 3 a.m. on Thursday.
+Though the sun has started shining in some parts of the region, Storm Team4’s Mike Stinneford said the stalled cold front will continue the chance for severe thunderstorms across the region.

-The temperature heated up quickly on Wednesday, said Storm Team4’s Mike Stinneford, and that increases the chance for severe thunderstorms in the afternoon and evening, as a cold front stalls across the region.
+“Waves of showers and thunderstorms will move through today, tapering off by late in the day,” Stinneford said.
 The cold front will remain stalled through Friday night.

 - Listen to WTOP online and on the radio at 103.5 FM or 107.7 FM.